engineyard/ey-docs/pages/using-postgresql-9-with-appcloud.md

       `pg_dump -Fc dbname > dumpfile`

-    **Note:** -Fc is needed to use PostgreSQL's custom dump format and compression.
-(Use the -o option only if your application explicitly references OID values)
+    **Note:** -Fc is needed to use PostgreSQL's custom dump format and compression (use the -o option only if your application explicitly references OID values).

 2. Move the output file to the new server.
 For example: